thaliaarchi/abstracting-abstract-machines/lt/discussion.md

 They combine linear and non-linear types, with the restrictions that non-linear structures must not contain any non-linear components and that non-linear functions may only be introduced in environments containing only non-linear types.
-This would seem to imply that linear types must be at the top level in a combined system.
+This would seem to imply that non-linear types must be at the top level in a combined system.
 If this was extended to support all substructural type systems, what would it look like?

 As stated on [Wikipedia](https://en.wikipedia.org/wiki/Substructural_type_system),